hervenivon/awesome-discoveries/docs/architecture-and-infrastructure/README.md

 I was part of the opportunistics.
 As an early stage company I didn't want us to spend a cent in devops and infrastructure management.
 Why setting us a kubernetes cluster while we were able to use lambdas instead?
 Why setting our own database in a cluster while dynamo was here?
 Why setting us a custom HTTP gateway or building our own workflow engine?
 As a results, we ended with a fully scallable solution built out entirely on top of serverless services from AWS.
 All our man power directed into value added project that no one else were doing.

-* [https://serverless-stack.com/](Serverless Stack) - A comprehensive guide to build your first serverless application
+* [Serverless Stack](https://serverless-stack.com/) - A comprehensive guide to build your first serverless application

 > While AWS continues its [Mr. Softy](https://en.wikipedia.org/wiki/Microsoft) strategy of [extend, embrace and extinguish](https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish) with Lambda, Google is doubling down on its Kubernetes masterstroke with the upcoming “Knative.” - Abraham Ingersoll